Pfern/OSODOS/docs/VERSIONING/README.md

 goes through an unpredictable number of versions.
-Whatever you call the "final" version never is - and you will be happiest accepting this and developing a way of working and collaborating that accommodates change at every stage while keeping specific versions uniquely identifiable.
+Whatever you call the "final" version never is - and you will be happiest accepting this and developing a way of working and collaborating that accommodates change at every stage while keeping specific versions of what you are working on uniquely identifiable.
 Here we will consider some general principles that apply to the process of version changes and identifiability in scholarly publishing, research data sets, and software code.

 Manuscript versioning
 ---------------------